-The System Impact Re-study 2 evaluates the impact of using GE's WindBOOST control software to increase the output of the GE 1.5sle turbines 100 kW to 1.6 MW.
-The use of GE's WindBOOST control software allows the proposed wind expansion project to use fewer GE wind turbine units that will make up part of the overall 550 MW of energy from Cedar Creek through the Keenesburg POI to PSCO native loads.
-This re-study consists of both steady state power flow analysis and transient stability analysis.
+This system impact re-study evaluates the impacts of providing at total of 550 MW of energy from Cedar Creek through the Keenesburg POI to PSCO native loads.
+This restudy consists of both steady state power flow analysis and transient stability analysis.
 The power flow analysis provides a preliminary identification of any thermal or voltage limit violations resulting from the interconnection and a preliminary identification of network upgrades required to deliver the proposed generation to PSCo loads.
-The transient stability analysis provides simulations of system behavior during and immediately after severe disturbances to determine whether the additional generation would adversely impacts system operation.
+The transient stability analysis provides simulations of system behavior during and immediately after severe disturbances to determine whether the additional generation adversely impacts system operation.
 Since Keenesburg is close to the Rocky Mountain Energy Center (RMEC) generating facility, it has been considered as a regulated bus for the purpose of this study.